MGfoundation/mgcpp/README.md

 ```

 The above code invokes cuBLAS's gemm function.
-All operations are lazely computed and graph optimized using C++ expression templates.
+All mgcpp expressions are lazily computed and optimized using C++ expression template method.

 <a id="org0bb6aa9"></a>